apache/iceberg/format/spec.md

 Delete manifests track deletion vectors individually by the containing file location (`file_path`), starting offset of the DV magic bytes (`content_offset`), and total length of the deletion vector blob (`content_size_in_bytes`).
 Multiple deletion vectors can be stored in the same file.
 There are no restrictions on the data files that can be referenced by deletion vectors in the same Puffin file.

-At most one deletion vector is allowed per data file in a table.
+At most one deletion vector is allowed per data file in a snapshot.
 If a DV is written for a data file, it must replace all previously written position delete files so that when a DV is present, readers can safely ignore matching position delete files.

 [puffin-spec]: https://iceberg.apache.org/puffin-spec/